grea09/color/doc/article.jfpda16.md

 # Introduction {-}

 Until the end of the 90s, Plan-Space Planning (PSP) was generally preferred by the automated planning community.
 But, more recently, drastic improvements in state search planning (SSP) were made possible by advanced and efficient heuristics.
-This allowed those planners to scale up more efficiently than plan-space search ones, notably thanks to approaches like GraphPlan [@blum_fast_1997], fast-forward [@hoffmann_ff_2001], LAMA [@richter_lama_2011] and Fast Downward Stone Soup [@roger_fast_2014].
+This allowed those planners to scale up more efficiently than plan-space search ones, notably thanks to approaches like GraphPlan [@blum_fast_1997], fast-forward [@hoffmann_ff_2001], LAMA [@richter_lama_2011] and Fast Downward Stone Soup [@helmert_fast_2011].
 This evolution led to a preference for performances upon other aspects of the problem of automated planning like expressiveness and flexibility, which are clear advantages of PSP over SSP.
 For instance, Partial Order Planning (POP), also known as Partial Order Causal Link (POCL), can take advantage of its least commitment strategy [@mccluskey_engineering_1997].
 It allows to describe a partial plan with only the necessary order of the actions and not a fixed sequence of steps.
 Thus, POP has greater flexibility at plan execution time as explained in [@muise_monitoring_2011-1].
 It has also been proven to be well suited for multi-agent planning [@kvarnstrom_planning_2011] and temporal planning [@benton_temporal_2012] <!-- Refs from [@shekhar_learning_2016] -->.
-These advantages made UCPOP [@penberthy_ucpop_1992] one of the preferred POP planners of its time with works made to port some of its characteristics into state-based planning [@gazen_combining_1997].
+These advantages made UCPOP [@penberthy_ucpop_1992] one of the preferred POP planners of its time with works made to import some of its characteristics into state-based planning [@gazen_combining_1997].

 Related works already tried to explore new ideas to make POP an attractive alternative to regular state-based planners like the appropriately named "Reviving partial order planning" [@nguyen_reviving_2001] and VHPOP [@younes_vhpop_2003].
 More recent efforts [@coles_popf2_2011; @sapena_combining_2014] are trying to adapt the powerful heuristics from state-based planning to POP's approach.
 An interesting approach of these last efforts is found in [@shekhar_learning_2016] with meta-heuristics based on offline training on the domain.
 Yet, we clearly note that only a few papers lay the emphasis upon plan quality using POP [@ambite_planning_1997].

 The present paper lays the base for a project that aims to assist dependent persons in accomplishing tasks and so, to infer the pursued goals of the persons.
 One way of achieving goal recognition is to use inverted planning for plan inference, as for instance in [@ramirez_plan_2009].
-This requires computing online planning with a feed of observational data.
+This requires performing online planning with a feed of observational data.
 In a real world context, we also need to handle data derived from limited or noisy sensors.
 In this context, using inverted planning requires that the planner should be resilient to misleading input plans.
 From that perspective, we need a planner able to meet the following criteria:

 * repair and optimize existing plans,
 * perform online planning efficiently
 * preserve performances on complex but medium sized problems

 In this article, we propose to improve POP with better refining techniques and resolver selection for online partial order planning.
-Classical POP algorithms don't meet most of these criteria but can be enhanced to fit the first one to fit plan reparation, as for instance in [@vanderkrogt_plan_2005].
+Classical POP algorithms don't meet most of these criteria but can be enhanced to fit the first one to fit plan repairing, as for instance in [@vanderkrogt_plan_2005].
 Usually, POP algorithms take a problem as an input and use a loop or a recursive function to refine the plan into a solution.
 We can't solely use the refining recursive function to be able to use our existing partial plan.
 This causes multiples side effects if the input plan is suboptimal.
 This problem was already explored as of LGP-adapt [@borrajo_multi-agent_2013] that explains how re-using a partial plan often implies replanning parts of the plan.
 *Our view* on the problem diverges from other works: PSP is a  different approach compared to SSP.
 It is usually more computationally expensive than modern state space planners but brings several advantages.
 We want to make the most of them instead of trying to change POP's fundamental nature.
 That view is at the core of our model: we use the refining and least commitment abilities of POP to improve online performances and quality.
-In order to achieve this, we start by computing a *proper plan* that is computed offline with the input of the domain.
-Proper plan definition and generation are given in @sec:properplan.
+In order to achieve this, we start by computing an *operator graph* that is computed offline with the input of the domain.
+Operator graph definition and generation are given in @sec:operatorgraph.
 Using existing partial plans as POP's input leads to several issues, mainly because of new flaw types that aren't treated in classical POP.
 This is why we focus the @sec:negative of our paper on plan quality and negative refinements.
 We introduce new negative flaws and resolvers that aim to fix and optimize the plan.
 Side effects of negative flaws and resolvers can lead to conflicts.
 In order to avoid them and to enhance performances and quality, the algorithm needs resolver and flaw selection mechanisms that are explained in the @sec:selection.
-All these mechanisms are part of our aLternative Optimization with partiaL pLan Injection Partial Ordered Planning (LOLLIPOP) algorithm presented in details in @sec:algorithm.
+All these mechanisms are part of our aLternative Optimization with partiaL pLan Injection Partial Ordered Planning (LOLLIPOP) algorithm presented in detail in @sec:algorithm.
 We prove that the use of these new mechanisms keeps LOLLIPOP sound and complete in @sec:analysis.
 Experimental results and benchmarks are presented in the @sec:results of this paper.

 # Partial Order Planning Preliminaries

 ## Notation

 In this paper, we use the notation defined in @tbl:symbols.
-These symbols are adapted from the ones described in [@ghallab_automated_2004].We use the symbol $\pm$ to signify that there is a notation for the positive and negative symbols but the current formula works regardless the sign.
+These symbols are adapted from the ones described in [@ghallab_automated_2004].We use the symbol $\pm$ to signify that there is a notation for the positive and negative symbols but the current formula works regardless of the sign.
 All related notions will be defined later.

 **Symbol**                          **Description**
 ----------                          ---------------